 Can police use force to take the child into Police Protection?

 A slightly grey area – whilst it is not fully stated within the 1989 Children Act it is implied that police can use reasonable force to both take a child into police protection or to keep them at suitable accommodation.

 The Initiating Officer is the officer that places the child into police protection.
 The immediate priority for the initiating officer is to assess whether the child is in need of any medical assistance.
-The officer should then remove the child from the risk of harm that prompted the use of the power and take them the child to suitable accommodation.
-Where the circumstances also involve criminal offences e.g. physical abuse by a parent, them it is good practice for other officers to deal with any investigation and arrests, whilst the initiating officers deals purely with the child.
+The officer should then remove the child from the risk of harm that prompted the use of the power and take them to suitable accommodation.
+Where the circumstances also involve criminal offences e.g. physical abuse by a parent, then it is good practice for other officers to deal with any investigation and arrests, whilst the initiating officers deals purely with the child.

 The officer must then establish and record the following: